-MK Together notifies the Case Review Panel (Police, BLMK ICB and MK City Council), the Safeguarding Scrutineer and the Review Board Chair, and begins the rapid review process in the case of CSPRs and SARs.
+MK Together notifies the Case Review Panel (Police, BLMK ICB and MK City Council), and the Review Group Chair, and begins the rapid review process in the case of CSPRs and SARs - requesting information from agencies that had contact with the individual.

-MKT team obtains strategy minutes or equivalent, and records actions and decisions made
+MKT team obtains strategy minutes or equivalent.

-Children's referrals only
+Children's referrals only Day 2-5

-Day 2-5

-MK City Council M

-Safeguarding and fac

-Quality team th

-notifies the

-national Child th

-Safeguarding Re

-Practice Review Panel, (CSPRP)

-using the online
+MK City Council notifies the national Child Safeguarding Practice Review Panel (CSPRP) using the online notification form.

-notification form.